gbmiranda/flutter_plus/README.md

 );
 ```

-> Alternativa: Adicionar as chaves do navigatorPlus e do snackBarPlus.
+> Alternative: Add the keys of the navigatorPlus and snackBarPlus.

 ```dart
 MaterialApp(